 Note that while the charts can be used to support any approach to the teaching of pronunciation, they are well adapted to those who use an Articulatory Approach.

-For those who are interested, the theoretical underpinnings for their layout are described in the download below.
+For those who are interested, the theoretical underpinnings for the layout of the Rectangle charts are described in the download below.

 These charts can be used in two different ways: either (1) as simple phonemic charts or (2) using some advanced features which enable the teacher to work in a more sophisticated way on stress and reduction.